open-feature/flagd/docs/configuration/configuration.md

 ## Sync providers

-Sync providers are a core part of flagd.
-They are the sources of feature flag configurations for evaluations. flagd currently support the following sync providers,
+Sync providers are a core part of flagd; they are the abstraction that enables different sources for feature flag configurations. flagd currently support the following sync providers:

 * [Kubernetes provider](#kubernetes-provider)
 * [Filepath Configuration](#filepath-provider)